Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-3.md

    ![Successfull Job](../images/task3-sucessfull_job.png "Successfull Job")

    When a job is complete, the `progress` attribute becomes `complete`.
+Repeat this step until the job is complete.

    Notice that the translation job has produced two derivatives; an OBJ file and an MTL file.
 For this tutorial we are only interested in the OBJ file.
 The MTL file is an auxiliary file containing material definitions, which can be accessed by the OBJ file.
 If the source file contained textures, you would have seen a third child in the list of derivatives.